 This allegorical method of interpretation dominated most of Christian history.
 It was not until the time of the Reformation during the 1500–1600s that there was a major turning away from this approach to interpreting the Bible.
 Men like John Wycliffe, Martin Luther, John Calvin, William Tyndale, and John Knox saw the dangers and the problems with this method and took a stand for a literal method of Bible interpretation.

 John Calvin said that allegorical interpretations were “frivolous games” and that to interpret the Word in that way was to torture the Scriptures.
 (Roy Zuck, Basic Bible Interpretation, 47, online source)

-Martin Luther became a strong advocate instead for a literal method—a method in which, the only meaning which one may ascribe to the text is that which the author intended, as one is able to reconstruct it in the historical context and with ordinary rules of grammar.
+Martin Luther became a strong advocate instead for a literal method—a method in which the only meaning that one may ascribe to the text is that which the author intended, as one is able to reconstruct it in the historical context and with ordinary rules of grammar.

 Now, why do we believe that interpreting the Word of God literally is actually the way God desires that we interpret it?

 There are a couple of reasons.
-The best reason though is because Jesus consistently interpreted the Word of God literally.
-Whether it was the Old Testament account of…
+The best reason, though, is that Jesus consistently interpreted the Word of God literally.
+Whether it was the Old Testament account of . . .

 • the Creation account of Adam and Eve (Matthew 13:35; 25:34; Mark 10:6)

 • Noah’s Ark and the flood (Matthew 24:38–39; Luke 17:26–27)

 • Jonah and the great fish (Matthew 12:39–41)